aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/customxmlparts/insert/_index.md

 ﻿---
-title: "Insert"
-second_title: "Custom XML Part into a Word document"
+title: "Insert a CustomXmlPart into a Word document"
 type: docs
 url: /customxmlparts/insert/
-description: "Insert Custom XML Part into a Word document"
+description: "Insert a CustomXmlPart into a Word document"
 weight: 30
 ---

-Inserts a new custom xml part to the document.
+Inserts a new `CustomXmlPart` into a Word document.

-## Insert Custom XML Part into Word document REST API
+## Insert a CustomXmlPart into a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|